bazhenov/tango/doc/commpage.md

 The child opens the commpage on startup and enters the JSON-RPC dispatch loop.
 R discovers available benchmarks by sending a `list_benchmarks` request.

 Solo mode stays in-process -- it does not use the commpage or child processes.
-This keeps profiling with tools like `perf` and Instruments straightforward.
+This keeps profiling with tools like `perf` and Apple Instruments straightforward.

 ## JSON-RPC Protocol (over stdio)